jparker25/jparker25.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about/
-title: "Welcome!"
-excerpt: "About me"
+excerpt: "About Me"
+title: "About Me"
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
+layout: single
 ---

 Welcome to my professional webpage.
 I currently hold a position as a Postdoctoral Associate in the [Department of Mathematics at the University of Pittsburgh](https://www.mathematics.pitt.edu), collaborating with [Dr. Jonathan Rubin](https://www.mathematics.pitt.edu/people/jonathan-rubin).
 Our research focuses on exploring the substantia nigra pars reticulata (SNr) and its response to dopamine depletion using a biophysical dynamical model.
 This work is conducted in partnership with the [Gittis lab](https://labs.bio.cmu.edu/gittis/) at [Carnegie Mellon University](https://www.cmu.edu).
 For more detailed information about my academic and research endeavors, please explore the various tabs on this site.
 I am always open to engaging with others in the scientific community, so please do not hesitate to contact me.